magarshak/figma-template/README.md

 # figma-template
-Front-end web development based on the Figma template design
+Front-end web development based on the Figma template design.